 The CHORD FINDER can help, for example, when you do not know which keys to press to specify a given chord.
 When you input the chord name, the CHORD FINDER shows you which keys to press and even lets you hear the notes that make up.

-Press the AUTO PLAY CHORD's MODE button to turn it on.
+- Press the AUTO PLAY CHORD's MODE button to turn it on. - The display changes to the following.